-Caltrans recently completed a procurement of 22 new diesel-electric locomotives - called "Charger Locomotives" - eight of which were delivered by Siemens for use in the Northern California Fleet in early 2017.
-The eight locomotives are shared between the San Joaquins and Capitol Corridor trains, with six in service as of October 2017, and two in service since June 2018.
-The Charger Locomotives meet EPA Tier IV emission standards and are capable of 125 mph operation.
-These new locomotives will allow for the eventual replacement of the P42 locomotives currently being leased from Amtrak.
-Caltrans also has procured an additional 14 Charger Locomotives, which are used in Southern California.
+Caltrans recently procured 22 new Siemens Tier IV Charger diesel-electric locomotives, ten of which were delivered for use in the Northern California Fleet.
+The ten locomotives are shared between the San Joaquins and Capitol Corridor trains, with six in service as of October 2017, two in service since June 2018, and the final two put into service in 2021.
+The Charger Locomotives meet EPA Tier IV emission standards and are capable of operating at 125 mph in revenue service.
+These locomotives will allow for the eventual replacement of the P42 locomotives currently being leased from Amtrak.
+The remaining 14 Charger Locomotives are in revenue service on the LOSSAN Corridor in Southern California.